GEEKWALLETSRL/arnipay-sdk-php/README.md

 ## Error Handling

-The SDK throws `GwSdk\Exception\GatewayException` when an error occurs.
+The SDK throws `Arnipay\Exception\GatewayException` when an error occurs.
 This exception provides:

 - Error message
 - HTTP status code